ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

   (e.g., a base class providing common functionality), nominal typing naturally goes along with it because subclasses inherit from the base.

 - You need a strict class hierarchy or runtime type information.
-  If it's important in your design to maintain actual subclass relationships (perhaps for identity checks, `isinstance` checks, or because you rely on Python's method resolution order and `super()` calls), then using nominal types is appropriate.
+  If it's important in your design to maintain subclass relationships (perhaps for identity checks, `isinstance` checks, or because you rely on Python's method resolution order and `super()` calls), then using nominal types is appropriate.
   For example, if you have a plugin system where all plugins must register as subclasses of `BasePlugin` to be discovered, that's a nominal approach.

 - The interface is large or complex, with many methods, and tightly coupled to an implementation.